Moskowitz Foundation “He Who Has Saved One Life,

 Cinco de Mayo Carnival: An annual event acknowledging the cultural pride within the Mexican- American Community.
 The celebration includes girls soccer tournament, carnival, live Mexican bands, ballet, Aztec dancers, raffle, boxing shows and mariachi.

-Hawaiian Gardens Food Bank: Serving over 1,000 families (approximately 5,500 individuals) weekly with groceries and vouchers, The Irving Moskowitz Foundation distributes:
+Hawaiian Gardens Food Bank: The Food Bank feeds weekly, serving over 1,000 families a month (250 avg a week), The Irving Moskowitz Foundation distributes:

 The Foundation also pays all operating expenses for the Food Bank.
 Each visitor to the Food Bank receives produce, grains, canned goods, juice, yogurt, tortillas, and bread.
 No needy resident of Hawaiian Gardens is turned away, and registered clients of The Food Bank also receive weekly vouchers for use at a local grocery store.